Best Health Insurance in Idaho (2026)

 Best Health Insurance in Idaho by Category

-The best health insurance in Idaho depends on how pricing and coverage change by age and plan structure.
-Monthly Silver-tier premiums range from $358 to $1,204, but the lowest-cost option isn’t always the best value once deductibles, out-of-pocket limits, and network flexibility are factored in.
-To highlight which insurers stand out in key scenarios, we compared Idaho health plans by age group and plan type, showing where each provider delivers the strongest balance of affordability and coverage.
+The best health insurance in Idaho depends on how pricing shifts by age and plan structure.
+Monthly Silver-tier premiums range from $358 to $1,204, but the lowest-cost option isn't always the best value once deductibles, out-of-pocket limits and network access are counted.
+We compared Idaho health plans by age group and plan type to show where each provider wins and where the trade-offs are sharpest.

 By Age: